labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: iter(object[, sentinel])

-Used to generate iterators. 用来生成迭代器。
+Used to generate iterators.

-- ``object`` -- Object gather that support iterations. 支持迭代的集合对象。
+- ``object`` -- Object gather that support iterations.
 - ``sentinel`` -- If the second parameter is sent, the parameter object must be a callable object (such as a function).
 At this time, ITER creates an iterator object, which will be called every time the iterator object's __next__() method, object is called.

 ::